Facebook

 US History (and Present) Books for Adults:

-It also includes contemporary insight into where we are now, and how to help improve equity.
+It includes contemporary insight into where we are now, and how to help improve equity.

 If reading history/non-fiction books isn't your favorite way to pass the time, listening to them on audiobooks as you do other things (drive, walk the dog, do laundry, wash dishes, etc.) may be a better way for you to soak in the information.